-In 2017, Virginia's Medicaid program launched an enhanced substance use disorder treatment benefit - Addiction and Recovery Treatment Services (ARTS).
+Several new treatment approaches are covered by your Medicaid benefit and we are here to help you understand the available options.
+Virginia's Medicaid program includes an enhanced substance use disorder treatment benefit - Addiction and Recovery Treatment Services (ARTS).
 The ARTS benefit provides treatment for those with substance use disorders across the state.
-The ARTS benefit expands access to a comprehensive continuum of addiction treatment services for all enrolled members in Medicaid, FAMIS, and FAMIS MOMS including expanded community-based addiction and recovery treatment services and coverage of inpatient detoxification and residential substance use disorder treatment.
+The ARTS benefit expands access to a comprehensive continuum of addiction treatment services for all enrolled members in Medicaid, FAMIS, and FAMIS MOMS including expanded outpatient/community-based addiction and recovery treatment services including coverage of inpatient detoxification and residential substance use disorder treatment.
+These services are available for adults and youth.